i-love-coffee-i-love-tea/audogombleed.sh/README.md

 - :rocket: **Scales from trivial to complex** — a one-command CLI needs 3 lines of config.
 A multi-level command tree with dynamic arguments and included modules needs more, but the same mechanism.

+### :dart: Use cases

+- **Kubernetes admins** — `kubectl` commands are long and hard to remember.
+  Wrap `kubectl get pods`, `kubectl logs -f`, `kubectl rollout restart` in a CLI with tab completion for namespaces, deployments, and pods.
+- **DevOps / infrastructure** — shorten `terraform plan -var-file=staging.tfvars`
+  to `tf p st`.
+Add tab completion for environments, workspaces, and targets.
+- **Internal tools** — your team's shell scripts, deploy scripts, and one-off utilities don't ship with tab completion.
+Give them a discoverable CLI without writing any completion code.
+- **Shell script collections** — unify a folder of scripts under one command tree with help output and abbreviation.
+No need to remember script names or flags.
+- **Docker / Podman** — wrap complex `docker compose` or `podman` commands with environment-specific arguments and service name completion.

 ## :zap: Quick Start